JLVD1517/secdev-urban-preparedness-dashboard/README.md

   - a column for the label you wish to show on the front end
   - ‘latitude’
   - ‘longitude’
-- Note the name of the label column for use with uppd-application later.
+- Note the name of the label column for use with secdev-application later.
-- Files must be .csv files located in uppd-database/docker/data/csv/assets
+- Files must be .csv files located in secdev-database/docker/data/csv/assets

 ### Primary Index

 - The primary dataset to be visualized - in our demo, this is the UPPD Index Score or Risk Score.
 It is also referred to as `city_metrics` in the database
 - Aside from the points of interest and shapefile, all data that should be included in the dashboard should be in the index files.
-- Must be .csv files located in `uppd-database/docker/data/csv/indices`
+- Must be .csv files located in `secdev-database/docker/data/csv/indices`
 - The most recent index file should be called `current_indices.csv`
   - Currently, this project does not support automatic data updates.
 This means that adding additional years of data to V1 of the application will require current_indices to be replaced and the database to be rebuilt
 - The most recent index file will be used to create the database table for the indices.
 - Any additional index files must have the same column names in the same order as current_indices, or data may be added inaccurately.
 - Additional index files should be called `filename_YYYY_indices.csv`, where YYYY is the year of data represented in the indices file
 - The database expects a column called `tractce10` to be in current_indices to align with the shapefile.
-  - If you have a different column name for the main code or id used for the areas of interest (usually the smallest available unit, such as a census tract, neighborhood, or Lower-layer Super Output Areas (LSOAs)), adjust the name in `uppd-database/src/sql/views/05_view_data.sql` line 4, after the `m.`
+  - If you have a different column name for the main code or id used for the areas of interest (usually the smallest available unit, such as a census tract, neighborhood, or Lower-layer Super Output Areas (LSOAs)), adjust the name in `secdev-database/src/sql/views/05_view_data.sql` line 4, after the `m.`
 - The database expects a column called `source_date` with dates in the format YYYY-MM-DD or MM/DD/YYYY.
 - Take note of the columns which have data you will want to display on the front end.
-Consult the methodology documents in `uppd-application/src/assets` for details about how we organized the column names and calculated the values for our deployments
+Consult the methodology documents in `secdev-application/src/assets` for details about how we organized the column names and calculated the values for our deployments

 ### Shapefile

-- Must be named `city_geography.shp` and be located in `uppd-database/docker/data/shapefile`
+- Must be named `city_geography.shp` and be located in `secdev-database/docker/data/shapefile`
 - Note the name of the column with the id for the regions to match with the indices.
-If it is not ‘tractce’, update `uppd-database/src/sql/views/05_view_data.sql` on line 4 and put the column name after `g.`
+If it is not ‘tractce’, update `secdev-database/src/sql/views/05_view_data.sql` on line 4 and put the column name after `g.`
-- If there are special characters in the shapefile that go beyond UTF-8, you may have to modify line 52 of uppd-database/docker/dbscripts/02-load-data.sh to change the character set used for the postgis database
+- If there are special characters in the shapefile that go beyond UTF-8, you may have to modify line 52 of secdev-database/docker/dbscripts/02-load-data.sh to change the character set used for the postgis database

-**Example Alteration: uppd-database/src/sql/views/05_view_data.sql**
+**Example Alteration: secdev-database/src/sql/views/05_view_data.sql**

 Default - the location id columns are assumed to be `tractce10` in both the shapefile (city_geography.shp) and the indices files (current_indices.csv).
 The city_geography id column is changed to tractce using ALTER TABLE on lines 1-2 before creating the view to avoid errors due to the duplicate name